kovesp/CDL2/CDL2v1/CDL2/CDL2 Lab.md

 the change(s) that were undone.
 If no number is given, then a single change is undone or redone.

+Relevant settings:

-Relevant setting: `-list`.
+   * `-list`.
 If given, no changes are made, instead the contents of the undo or redo stack is listed.
+   * `-settag:tag`.
+The selected undo or redo entry has its tag set.
+If the tag is `-' then the tag is cleared.
+   * `-tag:tag`.
+The undo/redo entry with the given tag is selecte and performed.

 Currently only the changes to CDL2 objects (i.e., algorithms, constants, variables, and lists) can be undone or redone.
 Note that